Silicrex/RLCraftVillagers/README.md

 ### add \<villager_name>, \<cost> \<enchant_name>, ..

 * Adds a villager with the corresponding data.
 Make sure that exactly all **three** enchants are provided
+* What to name villagers depends on your use case.
+Personally, I collect Librarians in a grid formation and refer to them based on a row-column system ie a1, a2, b1, b2, etc. The intention is for a name that is sufficient to identify them & know their location.
 * Also runs a check for every enchant added with the same style as the check command as described above
 * A notification will be given after updating the data if any villager(s) no longer contribute any best values